-The Display Panel should be plugged onto the mating three-pin Mate-N-Lock connector in the harness, insuring that it is fully seated and locked.
+The Remote Panel should be plugged onto the harness observing the polarity as before.
 The panel should then be installed in the hole and screwed in place using two # 6, flat head screws through the holes in the panel.
-A white function label should be lettered to correspond to the order of load shedding and installed behind the cover label.
-The cover label should be placed against the front panel and the trim bezel snapped on to hold the label in place.
+The white function label should be lettered to correspond to the order of load shedding and installed.
+The cover label should be placed against the front panel in the trim bezel snapped on to hold the label in place.